ecilasun/riscvtool/README.md

 sdcardtest - SD card FAT access demo, acts as memory mapped IO test mandelbrot - draws a mandelbrot figure on the video buffer
 ```

-Before you can build the riscvtool itself, use the ctrl+shift+b shortcut in Visual Studio Code and select 'configure'.
-After this initial step you can use the same shortcut and select 'build'.

 As an example, to upload the miniterm.elf to the SoC, given that the USB cable is connected and your COM port is set up properly, use the following command line:
 ```